openvinotoolkit/openvino/docs/OV_Runtime_UG/ov_dynamic_shapes.md

 @endsphinxdirective

 As it was demonstrated in the [Changing Input Shapes](ShapeInference.md) article, there are models that support changing of input shapes before model compilation in `Core::compile_model`.
-Reshaping models provides an ability to customize the model input shape for exactly that size that is required in the end application.
+Reshaping models provides an ability to customize the model input shape for exactly the size that is required in the end application.
-This article explains how the ability of model to reshape can further be leveraged in more dynamic scenarios.
+This article explains how the ability of a model to reshape can further be leveraged in more dynamic scenarios.

 ## When to Apply Dynamic Shapes

 Conventional "static" model reshaping works well when it can be done once per many model inference calls with the same shape.
-However, this approach doesn't perform efficiently if the input tensor shape is changed on every inference call: calling `reshape()` and `compile_model()` each time when a new size comes is extremely time-consuming.
+However, this approach does not perform efficiently if the input tensor shape is changed on every inference call: calling `reshape()` and `compile_model()` each time when a new size comes is extremely time-consuming.
-A popular example would be an inference of natural language processing models (like BERT) with arbitrarily-sized input sequences that come from the user.
+A popular example would be an inference of natural language processing models (like BERT) with arbitrarily-sized input sequences that come from a user.
 In this case, the sequence length cannot be predicted and may change every time you need to call inference.
 Below, such dimensions that can be frequently changed are called *dynamic dimensions*.
-When real shape of input is not known at `compile_model` time, that's the case when dynamic shapes should be considered.
+In the case when real shape of input is not known at `compile_model` time, the dynamic shapes should be considered.

 Here are several examples of dimensions that can be naturally dynamic:
  - Sequence length dimension for various sequence processing models, like BERT